tildeleb/dedup/README.md

 Summary
 -------

-Dedup identifies duplicate directories or files by constructing hash fingerprints.
+Dedup identifies duplicate or missing directories or files by constructing hash fingerprints of files and directories.
 The default scan is for duplicate files but `-d` will scan for duplicate directories.

+Missing files can be found with the -r switch.

 The directory search can be clipped by specifying a directory name with the `-dd` option.
 On a Mac the directory "Resources" is often a good choice.